SheenaShahangian/CS601_TermProject_Shahangian/README.md

 When a form field is valid and the user submits, a success message is written to the DOM.
 Otherwise, a meaningful error message is written to the DOM.
 This is to ensure that the user knows what they did wrong and can course-correct when filling out the form again.
 I have used colors and bold text to get the point across.

 Specifically, I have spans that are hidden when the form is first accessed.
-I then use document.getElementById() to grab the necessary span to write either an error or success to the DOM, as appropriate in that scenario.
+I then use document.getElementById() to grab the necessary span to write either a meaningful error message or a success message to the DOM, as appropriate in that scenario.

 **Extra Credit Note: **You'll notice in this JavaScript file the use of an ES6 feature: using const and let rather than var.
 I have also used an arrow function within the addEventListener() method.